Alithya Expands Microsoft Manufacturing Power Apps

-ALPHARETTA, Ga., June 13, 2022 /PRNewswire/ - Alithya Group inc. ALYA ALYA ("Alithya") today announced details of its Alithya 365 Power Apps for Manufacturing which further strengthen Alithya's position as a go-to partner for the Microsoft Cloud for Manufacturing.
+ALPHARETTA, Ga., June 13, 2022 /CNW Telbec/ - Alithya Group inc. ALYA ALYA ("Alithya") today announced details of its Alithya 365 Power Apps for Manufacturing which further strengthen Alithya's position as a go-to partner for the Microsoft Cloud for Manufacturing.

 Microsoft Cloud for Manufacturing helps process and discrete manufacturers leverage Microsoft technology in innovative ways to realize accelerated time to value in an end-to-end holistic and scalable framework.